mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 #### 4.2.3 Testing

+Jerr

+The testing section covers the methods we will use to ensure software functionality during development.

+We will utilize two methods, each explained in a subsection of its own:
+- Automated testing
+- Play testing

 ##### 4.2.3.1 Automated testing

 Persistency n stuff     Ollie

 We will use Javascript Unit Testing to test the functionality of the program.
 Since this project includes data being sent between different devices, saved, and loaded, we will need to ensure that the data being sent is the same as the data received.
 Using Unit Testing will be the most efficient way to test this.
 We can write functions to test specific functionalities of the program.
 For testing the functionality, this is a more efficient method of testing than just running the program and getting an idea of whether it works or not.
 It allows us to test a wide variety of different conditions, and if something isn’t working it will be easier to narrow down what’s wrong.

-##### 4.2.3.2 Eye testing
+##### 4.2.3.2 Play testing

-Whilst backend software is tested via automated testing (refer to section 4.2.3.1), the user interface and interaction the software provides must be tested manually; eye tested.
+Whilst backend software is tested via automated testing (refer to section 4.2.3.1), the user interface and interaction the software provides must be tested manually.

 There are three things we must test during development:
 - The first thing we'll test is the visual functionality of the user interface features. (for instance: Making a popup window).